VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 # Roadmap

 This is a master list of all the planned features and updates with a goal, if applicable.
 Additionally, you can find a master list of all the known bugs at the bottom.
+Resolved bugs and completed items are shown for the next update.
+For current changes, see the [changelog](/changelog).

 ## Planned :icon-checklist: